babel/website/docs/preset-env.md

 </details></p>

-> NOTE: `targets.uglify` is deprecated and will be removed in the next major in
-> favor of this.

 By default, this preset will run all the transforms needed for the targeted environment(s).
 Enable this option if you want to force running _all_ transforms, which is useful if the output will be run through UglifyJS or an